opencog/docker/noetic/README.txt

 Status
 ======
-The project so far is the Roadmap 1.
+My project so far is in the Roadmap 1 stage.
 See below.
-With the caveat that certain libs are unavail. therefore commented out.

 Dependencies
 ============